OpenNebula/docs/source/deployment/references/onedb.rst

 If the MySQL database password contains special characters, such as ``@`` or ``#``, the onedb command will fail to connect to it.

-The workaround is to temporarily change the oneadmin's password to an ASCII string.
+The workaround is to temporarily change the oneadmin password to an alphanumeric string.
 The `set password <http://dev.mysql.com/doc/refman/5.6/en/set-password.html>`__ statement can be used for this:

 .. prompt:: text $ auto